EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: EASpy framework

 Since the fluorescence and Cherenkov light yields depend on atmospheric parameters (e.g., air density, temperature, pressure, ...) it is important to choose a suitable model for the atmosphere.
 Typically, at zenith angles $\leq$ \SI{70}{\degree} a plane-parallel atmosphere is assumed, i.e. that the air mass scales with the secant of the zenith angle.
 However, at zenith angles $\geq$ \SI{70}{\degree} the curvature of the atmosphere is not negligible anymore and a plane parallel atmosphere approximation will lead to large errors for, e.g., the slant depth and atmospheric transmission.
 In order to have a more precise model, the atmosphere is divided into a series of equally spaced spherical shells with a separation of \SI{6}{\metre}.
 The slant distance travelled and the height of each spherical shell is calculated in a coordinate system where the origin is set to the midpoint of the Earth (see Fig. \ref{fig:spherical_atmo}).

 With measurements for the air density at various heights at zenith = \SI{0}{\degree} one can use the spherical symmetry of the model and calculate the height dependent slant depth at LZA:

 where $X(h_{i}, h_{i+1})$ is the traversed slant depth for one spherical shell with bin edges at heights $h_{i}$ and $h_{i+1}$, $\overline{\rho(h_{i}, h_{i+1})}$ is the (linearly) averaged air density and $s(h_{i}, h_{i+1})$ is the slant distance for the primary particle path between the bin edges\footnote{with $\rho\propto \exp(-h/h_0)$ and $h_0\gg \Delta h$, the linear approximation for $\rho$ in a shell is sufficiently accurate}.
+This way, the atmospheric parameters along the path of the primary particle can be calculated.
+In this approximation, we can treat the shower to be symmetric in azimuth.
 In Fig.~\ref{fig:slant_depth}, a comparison between \texttt{CORSIKA} (compiled with the "CURVED" option), plane parallel atmosphere and this work is shown for the height dependent slant depth at a zenith angle of \SI{80}{\degree}.
 One can observe that the results from \texttt{CORSIKA} and this work are in good agreement while for a plane parallel atmosphere model the relative error compared to the \texttt{CORSIKA} results is $\simeq$ 5\% at observation level and increasing with height.\\